sashikamw/performance-ballerina/README.md

 ballerina_ssh_host | The ssh host for the Ballerina node. test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
-This is used for JTL Splitter, which is from `performance-common`
+This is used for JTL Splitter, which is from `performance-common` payload_type | The payload type that should be used ex: ARRAY payload, Object payload etc

 After changing parameters, the performance tests can be started from the script in the JMeter node.
  It's recommended to run the tests in `nohup` mode.